dreamer0129/evidence_v2/README.md

 yarn deploy
 ```

-### 4. On a third terminal, start your NextJS app:
+### 4. On a third terminal, start your NextJS app

 ```bash
 yarn start
 ```

 Visit your app on: `http://localhost:3000`.

 ### 5. Start Backend Server

 ```bash
 mvn springboot:run
 ```

-the backend API will be available at http://localhost:8080.
+the backend API will be available at <http://localhost:8080>.

 ## 🧪 Testing

 Run the smart contract tests to verify everything is working correctly:

 ```bash